 - Open, outdoor area that can handle getting sprayed with some soda!

 What You Do:

-- Have your child remove the mentos from their wrappings.
-You will need to use one whole package for each 2-liter bottle, and drop each package into the mouth of the soda bottles all at once.
+- Have your child remove the mentos from the wrappings.
+You will need to use one whole package for each 2-liter bottle, and drop each package into the mouth of the soda bottle all at once.
 This can be tricky!
 Some folks like to do it by hand; others roll up a paper tube or use a left over paper towel roll to feed the mentos into the bottle.

-- Working as fast as possible, unscrew the lid of your soda (make sure it hasn't been recently shaken!) and help your child drop all of the mentos into it.
+- Working as fast as possible, unscrew the lid of your soda bottle (make sure it hasn't been recently shaken!) and help your child drop all of the mentos into it.
 Then make sure everyone stands back!
 (You can do each soda bottle one at a time, or you can do the red and blue soda together!)